 - Status - State of communication.
 It can take on the following values:

-- 0 - Connected (communication is ok)
+- 0 - Connected - Connected to the device.

-- 1 - Disconnected (communication is stopped)
+- 1 - Disconnected - Disconnected from the device.

 - 2 - Connection error - Could not connect to device (e.g. the device is not connected to the network, or the machine's IP address is invalid)